NatashaKayla/Loan-Prediction-with-Streamlit/README.md

 This project builds and deploys a machine learning model to predict loan approval based on user input.
 It covers the full data science workflow: from exploratory data analysis and preprocessing to model training and real-time prediction using Streamlit.

-🎓 Built as a Data Science project at Binus University.

 ---

 ## 🎯 Main Objectives